 In the cover letter, declare absence (or declare if any) of conflict of interest associated with financial and personal support or of any other nature which has influenced the manuscript content.

 All authors must have an Open Researcher and Contributor Identifier (ORCID iD – https://orcid.org/register), which will be required during the submission to ScholarOneTM.
 The corresponding author must declare in the cover letter that all authors are aware of and approved the manuscript submission.
-The manifestation of unawareness or disagreement with the submission by anyone of the authors will result in the interruption of the manuscript.
+The manifestation of unawareness or disagreement with the submission by anyone of the authors will result in the interruption of the manuscript processing.
 It is not allowed to change the corresponding author.
 Any addition, deletion or rearrangement of author names in the authorship list should be made before the manuscript is accepted.
 The contribution of each author to the proposal, implementation, data analysis, and writing of the manuscript must also be declared in the title page.